erikhuan/erikhuan.github.io/projects/game.md

   - Pixel Art
   - MS Paint
   - Video Game
-summary: 'Is it lonely at the top of the world?'
-Is what I ask you the player when you have beaten the final boss.
-Take a look back at all your encounters and hardships and ask yourself, 'Did I make the right choice?'
+summary: Is it lonely at the top of the world?
 ---

 ## The Game